 Between 2017 and 2019, the USDOC and USITC conducted five-year sunset reviews and determined to continue the Solar 1 antidumping and countervailing duty orders.
 In March 2018, the USDOC published the results of its expedited first sunset reviews and concluded that revocation of the Solar 1 orders would likely lead to a continuation or recurrence of dumping and a countervailable subsidy.
-We did not participate in USDOC's first sunset review and requested that the Solar 1 duties be revoked.
+We did not participate in USDOC's first sunset review.
+We did, however, participate in the USITC's first sunset review and requested that the Solar 1 duties be revoked.
 The USITC issued an affirmative determination in March 2019 declining to revoke the Solar 1 orders and finding that such revocation would be likely to lead to a continuation or recurrence of material injury to the U.S. industry within a reasonably foreseeable time.
 As a result, the Solar 1 orders remain in effect.